Guides/How to Build a Notification Center/How to Build a Notification Center

 }

-Having the inbox component running in your app is only half of the equation.
-You need to actually send messages to it, and this is where Courier's API comes into play.
+Having the inbox component running is only half the equation.
+You need to actually send messages to it.

-The simplest possible notification is just an API call with a recipient, content, and routing information:
+The simplest notification is an API call with recipient, content, and routing:

 Copied!